scottransom/presto/README.md

    never need to set -zmax to anything larger than 300).
  * Ability to ignore bad channels on the command line (-ignorechan) (see `rfifind_stats.py` and `weights_to_ignorechan.py`)
- * Lots of new python utilities (such as for handling RFI, showing bandpasses, making waterfall plots, ...)
- * New wrappers for the python interface (will make the transition to Python 3.X much smoother later this year)
- * Many bug fixes and minor improvements

 ## About PRESTO:
 PRESTO is written with portability, ease-of-use, and memory efficiency